 The Naval War College education provides a framework in which military and civilian leaders gain a profound understanding of strategy and operations, as well as the ability to think critically, deal with uncertainty and surprise, be proficient in joint matters, and comprehend the security environment and all elements of national power.
-The College achieves this through the combined efforts of its three core academic departments - National Security Affairs (NSA), Joint Military Operations (JMO), and Strategy and Policy (S&P) - and through the College of Distance Education (CDE), the Maritime Advanced Warfighting School (MAWS), the electives program, and focused conferences and lectures.
+The College achieves this goal through the combined efforts of its three core academic departments - National Security Affairs (NSA), Joint Military Operations (JMO), and Strategy and Policy (S&P) - and through the College of Distance Education (CDE), the College of Leadership and Ethics, the Maritime Advanced Warfighting School (MAWS), the electives program, and focused conferences and lectures.
 The academic year is full and complete.
 To support personnel and rotation realities, we graduate three classes per year, with a majority arriving in July and graduating in June.
 We therefore execute the Intermediate-level Course (ILC), Senior-level Course (SLC), electives, and associated resident and distance education programs simultaneously, all the while updating the curriculum, maintaining professional relevance, engaging in policy and scholarly debates, and providing service to the college.

 There is one academic faculty and many different programs.
 The academic faculty delivers two distinct courses of graduate-level education.
 In the resident program at Newport, the Senior-level Course in National Security and Strategic Studies, addresses war and grand strategy, strategic-level leadership and decision making, and theater-strategic military planning, and is accredited by the Chairman of the Joint Chiefs of Staff to provide Joint Professional Military Education Phase II (JPME II) certification.
-The Intermediate- level Course in Maritime Warfare and Strategic Studies, addresses campaigns and war strategies, theater-level leadership and decision making, operational planning, and provides JPME I certification.
+The Intermediate-level Course in Maritime Warfare and Strategic Studies, addresses campaigns and war strategies, theater-level leadership and decision making, operational planning, and provides JPME I certification.
 Resident students at both levels must take a series of focused elective courses, participate in conferences, and attend a series of lectures by distinguished visitors designed to complement the core curriculum.

-The non-resident curriculum, with a history dating to 1914, is delivered by the College of Distance Education using four distinct delivery methodologies to ensure wide access to the JPME I course of study.
-The Fleet Seminar Program (FSP) most closely replicates the resident experience in a nighttime seminar format and is currently taught at 19 locations around the country, primarily in Fleet Concentration Areas (FCA's).
-Full-time faculty members in Monterey, CA teach JPME I to students enrolled in graduate studies at the Naval Postgraduate School (NPS).
-The Web-enabled Program leverages internet technology to deliver the core course of instruction to those students not located near an FCA.
-And the CDROM-based Program ensures students without persistent access to the internet still have access to JPME.
+The non-resident curriculum, with a history dating to 1914, is delivered by the College of Distance Education using three distinct delivery methodologies to ensure wide access to the JPME I course of study.
+The Fleet Seminar Program (FSP) most closely replicates the resident experience in an evening seminar format and is currently taught at 19 locations around the country, primarily in Fleet Concentration Areas (FCA's).
+Fulltime faculty members in Monterey, California teach JPME I to students enrolled in graduate studies at the Naval Postgraduate School (NPS).
+Additionally, the Web-enabled Program leverages internet technology to deliver the core curriculum to students unable to attend in-class seminars.